korn-sudo/Project-Fog/README.md

 ## Known Bugs:
 *V2ray Panel settings do not work.
-     -If you are worried about not being able to change your user and password, then the only option is to change the Panel Port.
-Although it isn't enough, it is the only option.
+     -If you are worried about not being able to change your user and password, then go to your vps/server terminal.
+Type 'menu > 12 > 15 to change username and password.

-## How to change Panel Port Settings:
-1. Access your virtual private server from your terminal
-2. Type "menu" > "12" > "6"

 ## Development:​